VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Introduction_to_Bash.md

 `:wq!` or `:x!`

-This will take you back to your bootcamp directory.
 Did it work?
 Let's check by looking at the contents of our directory using:

 `ls`